 If the inspector and the licensee disagree on whether a PI discrepancy exists because of a difference in interpretation of NEI 99-02, the issue may need to be resolved using the PI FAQ process described in NEI 99-02.
 NRC inspectors should contact the ROP PI Program Lead in the Reactor Assessment Branch if a licensee intends to submit an FAQ.
 If feedback from the program office supports the inspector’s position, the inspector may need to notify the licensee of the intent to consider the PI discrepant.
 The licensee should either correct the error or submit an FAQ to be introduced at the next ROP public meeting.
 The inspector should verify that the licensee captures the inspector’s concerns accurately; as the inspector’s concerns will also be discussed at the meeting.
 The inspector can open an unresolved item if the FAQ is not resolved by the end of the inspection period.
 Refer to IMC 0612 for additional guidance on documenting unresolved items.
 Upon resolution of the FAQ, the issue should be closed in accordance with the closure guidance in IMC 0608, “Performance Indicator Program.”

 Unintended consequences.
-Inspectors should document instances of unintended consequences (e.g., instances of compliance with PI reporting guidance resulting in less safe actions or PIs possibly not resulting in an appropriate regulatory response) in an ROP FBF The issues can be documented as URIs in inspection reports if they involve PI discrepancy determinations that require resolution of the FBF.
+Inspectors should document instances of unintended consequences (e.g., instances of compliance with PI reporting guidance resulting in less safe actions or PIs possibly not resulting in an appropriate regulatory response) in an ROP Feedback Form (FBF) in accordance with IMC 0801, “Inspection Program Feedback Process.”
+The issues can be documented as URIs in inspection reports if they involve PI discrepancy determinations that require resolution of the FBF.

 71151-04 RESOURCE ESTIMATE